umccr/s3-rust-noodles-bam/FLUKES.md

 The following issues could be legit or just things I don't know (yet) how to do or fix, bear with me ;)

+1. Local running of lambdas is still a moving target with SAM CLI?: https://github.com/awslabs/aws-lambda-rust-runtime/pull/332#issuecomment-864435051
+   1. Although there are some PoCs and workarounds from 3rd parties: https://github.com/pepoviola/tide-lambda-listener-example
 1. Rusoto's [poor performance](https://twitter.com/braincode/status/1375329288732307457) and [precarious maintainership status](https://github.com/rusoto/rusoto/issues/1651)...
 I am hopeful that [it gets solved soon when AWS hires a dedicated SDK maintainer](https://twitter.com/braincode/status/1371648129154490368)?
 1. Very slow to build and deploy a Rust Lambda (~3min `sam build` + 2min `sam deploy` on a Beta Codespaces instance) and [SAM cli is still lacking good cargo integration on the SAM tooling level](https://twitter.com/braincode/status/1371660403785142273).
 Ideally, from a DX standpoint, a lambda should be as easy to deploy as:
 ```